twittershots/n8n-nodes-twittershots/README.md

 Before using the node, you need to set up TwitterShots API credentials:

-1. Visit [TwitterShots](https://twittershots.com/account/settings) to get your API key
+1. Visit [TwitterShots account](https://twittershots.com/account/settings) to get your API key
 2. Add your API key to n8n credentials

+For detailed information about API credentials and parameters, please refer to the [API Documentation](https://twittershots.com/docs/api).

 ## Usage